HassanFaisal2604/BitBashPrj/README.md

 cp .env.example .env
 #    Now, edit the .env file with your credentials.

-# 5. (Optional) Run database migrations
-#    If you decide to enable Flask-Migrate, initialise and apply the migrations here.
-#    Otherwise, the tables will be created automatically the first time you run the app/scraper.
+# 5. Tables will be created automatically the first time you run the app/scraper.

 # 6. (Optional) Populate the database with live data
 #    This will run the Selenium scraper.